 - Give your blueberries plenty of sun and space.
 A minimum of eight hours of direct sun is needed for a fruitful harvest. - Organic fertilizers are perfect for blueberries because the shrubs like the slow, steady release of nutrients.
-Using MicroLife for Azaleas every three months will provide an even flow of nutrients while helping to maintain the soil acidity.
-Cotton seed meal also works quite well.
+Using MicroLife Acidifier every three months will provide an even flow of nutrients while helping to maintain the soil acidity.
+Many growers swear by Cotton seed meal and it has results similar to the MicroLife.
 If you want to do more, using a liquid fertilizer like Super Seaweed or Ocean Harvest will give your plants a boost every two weeks during the growing season. - Blueberries also appreciate consistent moisture.
-That means using well-draining soil, a large container and a thick layer of mulch at least 3 inches deep. - Blueberries have lots of fans especially birds!
+That means using well-draining soil, a large container and a thick layer of mulch. - Blueberries have lots of fans especially birds!
 If you don't want to share most of your crop with your feathered friends, cover the bushes with bird netting once the berries start to ripen.